-HealthCare Chaplaincy is one of the largest and most experienced providers of clinical pastoral education.
+HealthCare Chaplaincy is one of the most experienced providers of clinical pastoral education.

 Not only is Clinical Pastoral Education (CPE) required to become a professional Board Certified Chaplain, it is invaluable training for working with people of all ages who are coping with a life-changing situation, particularly healthwise.

 What CPE Is